-6 EXPECTATIONS OF SPECTATORS
+17 EXPECTATIONS OF SPECTATORS

-- 6.1 The behaviour of spectators is a direct responsibility of the management of each of the teams as their conduct reflects upon the whole of the team and the AUSC. - 6.2 It is the obligation of each team to inform their spectators of the code of conduct of the AUSC and its application to their support of the team. - 6.3 It is the responsibility of every team to manage the behaviour of their spectators - The AUSC encourages active and positive support of your team but spectators are required to conduct themselves with integrity at all times so that the AUSC and the team does not fall into disrepute.
-This means that spectators do not become involved in arguments with the opposition, players, officials or others which is likely to escalate into conflict. - Refrain from yelling instructions to the players who should only be hearing the coach's voice, otherwise there will be confusion and frustration for the coach and the players. - If spectators wish to bring up any issues, they should approach the team manager in private to discuss. - The AUSC encourages spectator participation in our club but must not interfere with team selection, coaching styles and tactics or the way the team is administered. - Spectators are encouraged and welcome to get involved in the social aspects of the team as a volunteer by approaching the team manager in the first instance.
+17.1 The behaviour of spectators is a direct responsibility of the management of each of the squads as their conduct reflects upon the whole of the Team and the AUSC.

+17.2 It is the obligation of each team to inform their spectators of the code of conduct of the AUSC and its application to their support of the team.

+17.3 It is the responsibility of the Team to manage the behaviour of their spectators

+- 1. The AUSC encourages active and positive support of your team but spectators are required to conduct themselves with integrity at all times so that the AUSC and the Team does not fall into disrepute.
+This means that spectators do not become involved in arguments with the opposition, players, officials or others that is likely to escalate into conflict. - 2.
+Spectators are not to give instructions to the players; this is the responsibility of the Coach and anyone who he/she delagates. - 3.
+If spectators wish to bring up any issues, they should approach the team manager in private to discuss. - 4.
+The AUSC encourages spectator participation in our club but must not interfere with team selection, coaching styles and tactics or the way the team is administered. - 5.
+Spectators are encouraged and welcome to get involved in the social aspects of the team as a volunteer by approaching the Team Manager in the first instance.

-7 COMMUNICATION GUIDELINES
+18 COMMUNICATION GUIDELINES

-7.1 Communicating for all situations:
+18.1 Communicating for all situations: